The Crystal Reference System edit page

 However, there are many crystal properties, like orientation or tensorial properties, that are described with respect to an Euclidean reference system \(\vec x\), \(\vec y\), \(\vec z\) as opposed to the crystallographic axes \(\vec a\), \(\vec b\)s, \(\vec c\).
 Most importantly, Euler angles describe orientations as subsequent rotations about the \(\vec z\), \(\vec x\) and \(\vec z\) axis.
 Hence, we need to inscribe an Euclidean reference system \(\vec x\), \(\vec y\), \(\vec z\) into the crystallographic reference system \(\vec a\), \(\vec b\), \(\vec c\).

-Note, that also the alignment of the crystal axes \(\vec a\), \(\vec b\) and \(\vec c\) with respect to the atomic lattice, and hence it symmetries, follows different conventions.
+Note, that also the alignment of the crystal axes \(\vec a\), \(\vec b\) and \(\vec c\) with respect to the atomic lattice, and hence its symmetries, follows different conventions.
 These are discussed in the section Alignment of the Crystal Axes.

-Cubic, tetragona and orthorhombic symmetries
+Cubic, tetragonal and orthorhombic symmetries

 In orthorhombic, tetragonal and cubic crystal symmetry the crystal reference system \(\vec a\), \(\vec b\), \(\vec c\) is itself an Euclidean one and, hence, setting \(\vec x\) parallel to \(\vec a\), \(\vec y\) parallel to \(\vec b\) and \(\vec z\) parallel to \(\vec c\) is a canonical choice.